Food Plots

 Walk into any farm store and you'll see a wall of clover seed bags, all promising to be the "ultimate deer magnet."
 Most of it is marketing.
-Let's cut through the noise and talk about what actually grows, lasts, and brings deer to your property.
+Let's cut through the noise and talk about what actually grows, lasts, and brings deer to your food plot.

 I've planted clover on my own ground for 15 years and made every mistake possible.
 Here's what I've learned—and what I wish someone had told me before I wasted money on fancy seed blends.